 To call these from Rust, add corresponding wasm-bindgen externs in the SDK integration block above.

 Bevy's default window size and asset paths assume a desktop environment.
-Make sure your index.html mounts the canvas into #wavedash-target and that asset paths are relative.
+Mount your canvas into a container that fills the viewport and keep asset paths relative so the build works from any subpath.